 By examining your own personal strengths and weaknesses and comparing these with those of the typical entrepreneur, you can get a sense of how well this career will fit with your personality.
 The teaching staff at the University of Nottingham, as well as the careers service, have helped worked through this.
 Remember, becoming an entrepreneur is a career decision like any other.
 Do your homework, look at your needs and desires, and then decide whether this path is for you.

 Where Do You See the Future of Your Profession?

 I am currently working to further enhance my expertise in the healthcare sector, especially in digital health.
 Given my experience and knowledge in this sector, I am always encouraging research and development in this area.
 I am looking to be an investor in the STEM industry as well as companies engaging with technology in the life sciences.
 I would like to provide an opportunity to build a unique investment eco-system in the Asia Pacific Region.
 As this industry is in its infancy in this region, starting a scholarship fund to encourage entrepreneurship as a career would be of interest to me.

-You can explore career paths and gain an insight into different industries from our guest speakers at the Spotlight On: Biotechnology on Tuesday 2 April 2019, 6-8pm.
-If this blog has sparked your interest to become an entrepreneur, take a look at the Young Entrepreneur Scheme and The Ingenuity Lab.
+If this blog has sparked your interest to become an entrepreneur, take a look at the university’s The Ingenuity Lab.